logo

 CardTrader is coming to Card Companion

-The real challenge is not access to the marketplace.
-It is keeping the whole operation under control once the marketplace is live.
 We are approaching CardTrader the same way we approach the rest of Card Companion.
-It should fit into one managed inventory.
-It should work alongside Shopify as the source of truth.
-It should support the same wider order and pricing workflows rather than pulling the team into a separate operating model.
+It should fit into managed inventory, work alongside Shopify, and use the same order and pricing routines the team already understands.

 thinking